alex6H/ArcGIS_Toolbox/README.md

    - Click the settings wheel ➔ Clone `arcgispro-py3`.
    - Switch to your new environment and restart ArcGIS Pro.

+---

 # 1. Data management
 ## Import All Project's shapefiles in the GDB

-Easily import all shapefiles of a project into a Geodatabase (GDB).
-All shapefile will be imported in EPSG 3857.

 **Feature:**

-This tool manages shapefiles within an ArcGIS Pro project by:

-- Extracting file paths of feature layers.
+Effortlessly import all shapefiles from your ArcGIS Pro project into a File Geodatabase (GDB), reprojecting them to [EPSG:3857 (Web Mercator)](https://epsg.io/3857).
+Optionally, reconnect your project’s feature layers to the newly imported feature classes.

+- Automatic Extraction: Finds all shapefile-based feature layers in your ArcGIS Pro project (.aprx).
-- Importing shapefiles into a specified geodatabase and feature dataset.
+- Batch Import: Imports all shapefiles into a specified GDB and feature dataset with a uniform spatial reference (EPSG:3857).
-- Reconnecting feature layers to the imported feature classes in the geodatabase.
+- Layer Reconnection: Optionally, updates the project to reference the new GDB feature classes rather than the original shapefiles.
+- Detailed Logging: View process status and logs directly in the geoprocessing tool’s "View details" pane.

 Please note that if you click "View details" you will have access to the logs.